Code-Institute-Submissions/donald-task-manager-project/README.md

 - git status
 - git commit -m "message"
 - git push
+## Using herokuapp
+Instead of using the common Github to deploy the website herokuapp is needed to just that.
+This is because Github pages can't run python or flask servers..
+This increases the site functions.
+This app is free and is not used for web production.
+To use the app, you need to sign up to create a new account.
+Navigate through to the dashboard and pick the 'New' button.
+Then go to 'Create' new app.
+Give the app a new name.
+When it is time to deploy the website select the button at the right top.
+Moreover the website is deployed by linking the Github page to the herokuapp.
 # Testing
 Using DeVop technologies can be browsed using these platforms:
 ### Google Chrome DeVop